-Dr. King typically mentors a new clinical psychology PhD student each year.
+Dr. King typically mentors a new clinical psychology PhD student every other year.

 Dr. King's publications can be viewed using Google Scholar.

 You can also review Dr. King's CV and MSU faculty profile page for additional information.